It’s not actually possible to write a user-defined numeric type in Java due to absence of

 does.
 Also included are a few methods that mimic java.lang.Math methods

-that return exact results, a
+that return exact results and a

 Since almost every operation on rational numbers requires multiplication behind the scenes, numerators and denominators can get big in a hurry.
 To mitigate the problem of overflow, the Rational class uses BigIntegers internally for its numerator and denominator.
+(A less safe version that just uses longs internally is also supplied in the ZIP file mentioned at the end of this introduction.)

 Taking its cue from BigInteger and BigDecimal, the Rational class is immutable; and so if you do lots of arithmetic, you’ll be banging away at the heap like crazy.